doytowin/goooqo/README.md

 [![Code Lines](https://sonarcloud.io/api/project_badges/measure?project=win.doyto.goooqo&metric=ncloc)](https://sonarcloud.io/component_measures?id=win.doyto.goooqo&metric=ncloc)
 [![Coverage Status](https://sonarcloud.io/api/project_badges/measure?project=win.doyto.goooqo&metric=coverage)](https://sonarcloud.io/component_measures?id=win.doyto.goooqo&metric=coverage)

-GoooQo - An OQM Implementation That Can Automatically Build SQL Statements from Objects
+GoooQo
+===
 ---

-## Introduction to OQM
+## Introduction

+GoooQo is a CRUD framework in Golang based on the OQM technique.

-OQM is a technology that constructs database query statements only through objects, focusing on the mapping relationship between object-oriented programming languages and database query languages.
+The OQM (Object-Query Mapping) technique is a database access technique that constructs database query statements through objects.

-The biggest difference between OQM (object-query mapping) technology and traditional ORM (object-relational mapping) technology is that OQM proposes to build CRUD statements directly through objects.

-The core function of OQM is to build query clauses for a table through a query object, which is also the origin of Q in OQM.

-Another significant discovery in OQM technology is that the field names in query objects and the conditions in query clauses can be converted interchangeably.

-In this way, we only need to create an entity object and a query object to build CRUD statements.
-The entity object is used to determine the table name and the column names, and the instance of the query object is used to control the construction of the query clause.

-## Introduction to GoooQo

-`GoooQo` is an OQM implementation that can automatically build SQL statements from objects.
+OQM proposes a new method to solve the problem of dynamic combination of n query conditions by mapping 2^n assignment combinations of an object instance with n fields to 2^n combinations of n query conditions.

+This approach enables developers to define and construct objects only to build dynamic query statements, setting OQM apart from ORM.
+Such objects are called query objects, which is the Qo in GoooQo.

-The first three Os in the name `GoooQo` stands for the three major object concepts in the OQM technique:
+The first three Os in the name GoooQo stands for the three major object concepts in the OQM technique:

-- `Entity Object` is used to map the static part in the SQL statements, such as table name and column names;
+- `Entity Object` is used to map the static part in the CRUD statements, such as table name and column names;
-- `Query Object` is used to map the dynamic part in the SQL statements, such as filter conditions, pagination, and sorting;
+- `Query Object` is used to map the dynamic part in the CRUD statements, such as filter conditions, pagination and sorting clause;
-- `View Object` is used to map the static part in the complex query statements, such as table names, column names, nested views, and group-by columns.
+- `View Object` is used to map the static part in the complex query statements, such as table names, column names, group-by clause and joins.

-Where `Qo` represents `Query Object`, which is the core concept in the OQM technique.

 Check this [article](https://blog.doyto.win/post/introduction-to-goooqo-en/) for more details.